No Products in the Cart

 I'm sorry, but they are going to be met with bitter disappointment.

-Just like bad wine, good wine.
+Just like bad wine versus a good wine.
 Matcha comes in a variety of grades that mark its true quality.

 To make my point clear, I purchased a $25 everyday matcha from my local grocery store and compared it to our EISAI Ceremonial grade Uji Matcha.